The Rail Facts

 Will there be parking?

 Yes.
 There are four park-and-ride facilities planned.
 They will be at the East Kapolei, UH-West Oahu, Pearl Highlands and Aloha Stadium stations, providing 4,100 spaces combined.
 The city bus routes will be reconfigured to provide shuttle-like services to the rail stations from nearby communities and high-use facilities, like hospitals and shopping centers.
 In addition, each station will have drop-off areas, including areas for the Handi-Van that comply with all requirements of the Americans with Disabilities Act.

 Will there be security on the trains and at stations?

 Security considerations include security patrols and closed-circuit camera monitoring of stations, trains, and park-and-ride facilities.
-Transit operations personnel will have both audible and visual communication with passengers.
+Transit operations personnel will have both audio and visual communication with passengers.
 The elevated guideway, situated above ground-level hazards, provides an added measure of safety, minimizing the risk of vehicle collisions and pedestrian accidents.

 How many people can fit on the train?

 Each four-car train can carry a passenger load of more than 800 people, which is greater than the load capacity of 10 City buses.

 Compared to TheBus, how much will it cost to operate and maintain rail?

-Rail will cost about half the cost to operate and maintain TheBus.
+Rail will cost about half as much to operate and maintain than TheBus.
 The cost of operating and maintaining TheBus system will increase much faster each year than it will for rail.

 How much of the construction cost will be paid by the federal funds?